 By law, all auto enrolment workplace pension schemes must reach a minimum contribution level.

-The first increases must be in place by 6 April 2018, with a further increase planned so all schemes are making the minimum contributions by April 2019.
+The first increases happened in April 2018 with a further increase planned so all schemes are making the minimum contributions by April 2019.

-Many employers have chosen the statutory phasing timeline which means the first phase of increases is effective from 6 April 2018, with contribution increases as shown in the table below.
+Many employers have chosen the statutory phasing timeline which means the first increase happened in April 2018, with a further planned increase as shown in the table below.

 |Date||7% of all earnings*||8% of pensionable salary, provided 85% of total payroll* is pensionable||9% of pensionable salary||8% of qualifying earnings|

 |Total must be at least||Employer must contribute||Total must be at least||Employer must contribute||Total must be at least||Employer must contribute||Total must be at least||Employer must contribute|

 * Earnings must include everything that’s included in the definition of qualifying earnings.

 Other employers have chosen a customised approach, following a different timeline and in some cases, different contribution increases too.

 Earlier this year, we wrote to employers with schemes due to make a phasing increase to contributions within the first six months of 2018 – either statutory or customised.

 You’ll need to make the appropriate changes to your payroll system to ensure the new minimum contributions are in place to meet the effective date which applies to your scheme.